 Born in San Francisco and raised in Hong Kong, Lee began studying martial arts in order to fend off childhood bullies.
 At 18, he enrolled at Washington University and taught Kung Fu to pay the bills.
 He eventually married one of his students, Linda Lee Cadwell.
 The couple had two children together, Brandon Lee (who was killed in 1993 while filming The Crow) and Shannon Lee.
 In 1973, while working on the film The Game of Death, the actor took a painkiller, went to sleep and could not be revived.
 The cause of death was a cerebral edema.

 Gone but far from forgotten, Bruce Lee remains a cultural icon to this day.
-To celebrate his 75th birthday, here are five interesting facts about the the coolest guy to ever sport a yellow jumpsuit.
+Here are five interesting facts about the the coolest guy to ever sport a yellow jumpsuit.

 1. They called him Jun Fan.